Make Your

 When it came to his 1903 redesign of the circa-1891 Lake Yellowstone Hotel, the resort’s genteel appearance, Colonial Revival style, and towering colonnades were no accident.
 At the time, seaside and lakeside resorts in the Berkshires of Massachusetts, the Poconos of Pennsylvania, Maine’s Bar Harbor, and New York’s Long Island were attractive destinations.
 Harry W. Child, president of the Yellowstone Park Company, envisioned Reamer expanding the lodge into a large summer resort reminiscent of the grand hotels of the Northeast – perhaps one that offered a golf course, tennis court, and swimming pool (though those amenities never came about).

-Ultimately, the most important feature Reamer worked into his design was a single element: peace.
+Ultimately, the most important feature Reamer worked into his design was a single element: the lake.

 Postcard of the Lake Hotel; Frank J Haynes; No date